 Maths Outdoors: Scavenger Shape Hunt

 Have you heard of 30 Days Wild?
 It's an annual challenge, run by the UK Wildlife Trusts during the month of June, to encourage people to spend more time outside and engage with nature.
-We've been taking part over on Twitter, sharing some simple ideas for enjoying maths outdoors, but today we wanted to tell you a bit more about one of our favourite outdoor maths activities - a scavenger shape hunt!
+Today we wanted to tell you a bit more about one of our favourite outdoor maths activities - a scavenger shape hunt!
 This is a simple yet effective way for early learners to start recognising shapes in the world around them, and to learn their names.

 Whether you live in a rural or an urban area, head outside for a walk around your local neighbourhood to see what shapes you can discover.
 Some will be easier to spot than others.
 In the countryside, look out for leaves or petals of plants, details of buildings or fences, and way markers.
 If you live in the city, you can find a lot of different shapes hidden among traffic and street signs, road markings, or architectural features.